 In an industry based on trust and compliance, your immediate focus must be on creating a solid platform from which you can raise more capital — so you can keep doing what you do best.
-Will Lopez, NES Financial’s Vice President and Engagement Manager, explains why the smart money is on outsourcing your back- and middle-office operations.
+Will Lopez, NES Financial’s Vice President and Engagement Manager, details the top qualities for a fund administrator and explains why the smart money is on outsourcing your back- and middle-office operations.

 You’ve proven your mettle as a savvy private equity fund strategist with a track record of success.
 You likely already have solid relationships under your belt — committed investors that are ready to take the next step with you.
 And you’ve decided to leverage that success and create your own fund.